 Follow the instructions that are included with the package for the touch-up pen/stick.

 - Fine sand paper

-The label for colour code is located on the car's door pillar and is visible when the right-hand rear door is opened.
+The label for colour code is located on the car's door pillar and is visible when the left-hand front door is opened.

 It is important that the correct colour is used.
-For product label location, see Type designations.
+For certification label location, see Type designations.

 Repair minor paintwork damage such as stone chips and scratches